death-save/combat-utility-belt/README.md

 It's not enough to *show* your players when their poisoned, you want to really drive it  home by linking the condition so they can wallow in misery as they fail their ability checks.

-This gadget creates a dynamo-powered link between token status icons and journal entries with further info on that status effect.
+This gadget creates a dynamo-powered link between status effect icons and reference entries (Journal, Item, or compendium) with further info on that status effect.

 ### Condition Lab

-In here you can mix up your ~~nefarious~~ heroic combination of status icons and condition names.
+The ideal place to concoct your ~~nefarious~~ heroic combination of status icons and condition names, as well as link Conditions to Active Effects.

 *I like the Deadly STD one!*

-## Hide NPC Names
+## Hide Names

 ![hide-npc-names](https://github.com/death-save/media/blob/master/combat-utility-belt/hide-npc-names.gif)